leftlogic/ffconf/src/articles/2023-reasons-to-attend-ffconf-1.md

 Maybe you wonder why we've obscured our speakers at launch like this for so many years?

-{% ffconf %} sets the focus on the content of the conference, over the individual speakers… the [greater good](https://youtu.be/5u8vd_YNbTw?si=rNtToYSptZ720-aU&t=4) and all that.
-It shows the strength of {% ffconf %} as a content driven event 💪
+FFConf sets the focus on the content of the conference, over the individual speakers… the [greater good](https://youtu.be/5u8vd_YNbTw?si=rNtToYSptZ720-aU&t=4) and all that.
+It shows the strength of FFConf as a content driven event 💪

 🎟️ 👉 You can still **[buy a ticket today](https://ffconf.org/tickets)** too.